School Science Lessons

 A grouping of populations in a particular location is called a community.

-They are so called, because they can trap energy from sunlight and producing food.
+Some populations are the producers, because they can trap energy from sunlight and produce food.

 Populations that feed on other living populations are called consumers.